 Why We Practice Yin Yoga

-When we hold postures and offer ourselves support in these longer holds, we can relax into an opening of our connective tissue, where we retain memory and emotions.
-We give ourselves time to be with our bodies and the sensations that we feel in these positions.
+Supported, long-held postures allow an opening of the connective tissue that retains memory and emotions.
+We give ourselves time to be with our bodies and the sensations that arise in these positions.
 We let our nervous system rest.

-Our body is our unconscious mind.
-All memories and emotions are stored in our bodies!
-When we take our consciousness into our bodies, we make the unconscious conscious.
+The body is our unconscious mind — all memories and emotions are stored in the body!
+Taking conscious awareness into the body makes the unconscious conscious.
 We can then intentionally embrace ourselves in full awareness.
-This is the process of knowing our whole selves, to be able to listen to our body that already knows how to care for itself.
+This is the process of knowing the whole Self and listening to the body that already knows how to care for itself.